 To see a comparison of the variation in the end image that results from using this same code check out this page for a side-by-side view and tutorial from contemporary digital artist Jim Plaxco.

-Not all randomisation in Generative Art however need be computer-based.
-In 1968, Sol LeWitt shook up the artworld with his first Wall Drawing, or as he describes it, ‘non-objective art.’
+Not all randomization in Generative Art however needs to be computer-based.
+In 1968, Sol LeWitt shook up the art world with his first Wall Drawing, or as he describes it, ‘non-objective art.’
 The Wall Drawings of Lewitt consisted only of a set of instructions for the drawing which was to be carried out by the Museum or Gallery.

-The instructions laid out a set of rules or parameters for the execution of the art world.
-In this case, the introduction of randomised elements, came in both the ambiguity for missing instruction and the unique set of individuals who physically carried out the instructions in a particular environment.
+The instructions laid out a set of rules or parameters for the execution of the artwork.
+In this case, the introduction of randomized elements came in the form of both the ambiguity of missing instructions and the unique interpretations of individuals who physically carried out the instructions in a particular environment.

 Over the course of years, hundreds of Wall Drawings were conceived and carried out.